tamari92/kf2-tournament/guidelines.md

 In the event one team is disqualified, **it is still required that the second team play their round in full.**

-If something comes up that might affect the team’s ability to be present at the planned time, Captains are required to inform the Tournament Staff as soon as possible so that accommodations can be made.
+If something comes up that might affect the team’s ability to be present at the planned time, Mentors are required to inform the Tournament Staff as soon as possible so that accommodations can be made.
 The earlier we are informed, the better.

 ### 6.9 - No-shows
 No-shows distort the results by unbalancing the tiebreakers.
 Moreover, they disappoint other competitors who have joined the tournament to participate in the competition.